Macdonald Niba

-Macdonald Ngwa Niba (born 8 August 1994) is a Cameroonian professional footballer who plays as a centre-back for Canadian club Atlético Ottawa.
+Macdonald Ngwa Niba (born 8 August 1994) is a Cameroonian professional footballer who plays as a centre-back for Northern Cyprus club Doğan Türk Birliği in the KTFF Süper Lig.

 Early life

 In his native Cameroon, Niba attended the University of Buea, where he played for the school's football team, being named the team's best player in the 2013-14 season, and also played for Cinyodev FC.

 Club career

-North Toronto Nitros

 In 2016 season, he played for the North Toronto Nitros in the Canadian third tier League1 Ontario, making his debut on 30 April against Vaughan Azzurri.
 He scored his first goal on May 8, against Toronto Skillz FC.
 Over the course of the season, he played 18 league matches, scoring seven goals.
 That season, he was named a Mid-Season All-Star, was named to the year-end League1 Ontario All-Star Team and was also named Defender of the Year.

-Nitra

 On 27 February 2017, Niba signed with Slovakian 2.
 Liga club FC Nitra.
 On 22 July 2017 Niba made his Fortuna Liga debut against Žilina.
 In his first four matches, he was named man of the match three times, also earning Player Of The Week honours once and being named to the Team of the Week each time.
 That season he made eight appearances for Nitra, scoring two goals and helping the club earn promotion to the Fortuna Liga.